alexa-samples/skill-sample-node-js-build-scale-test/Lab3.md

   30. Scroll back to the top
   31. Click '<- Method Execution'
   32. Click 'Test'
-  33. Paste the following objet in 'Request Body'
+  33. Paste the following object in 'Request Body'

 ```javascript
     {